hl2guide/All-in-One-Customized-Adblock-List/README.md

 ***(as of Feb 17th, 2020)

-2.9 is now stable, please delete the old beta link in your adblocker and import this new link: https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/aio.txt
+2.9 is now stable, please delete the old beta link in your adblocker and import this new link: <https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/aio.txt>

 This is the last change for this link going forward, sorry for the hassle.

 - Added many fixes and cleanup on Jan 30th, 2020
-- I've changed my mind and created a __2.9 Beta__: https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/2.9%20BETA%202020/aio.txt
 - The 2.9 BETA includes many social media blocking rules
 - The __2.9 Beta__ has the generator (PowerShell script) rewritten from scratch
 - _It generates the aio.txt file much, MUCH more quickly_